enonic/app-simple-idprovider/README.md

 To release a new version of this app:

 Update the `version` in gradle.properties on the master branch.
-This should trigger a githubaction that publishes the app.
+This should trigger a Github action that publishes the app.